|

 Your options: control the building

-by site orientation and choosing the proper combination and location
+aspect ratio; and choosing the proper combination and location

 of